lupyuen/lupyuen.github.io/src/auto2.md

 nsh>
 ```

 The NuttX Shell appears.
-Our script sends this command to reveal the __NuttX Commit ID__ and Build Time...
+Our script sends this command to reveal the __NuttX Commit ID__ and Build Timestamp...

 ```text
 nsh> uname -a